mcjoules/html-learning/README.md

 ### HTML learning Introduction

-// Just trying to learn some basic coding, started with Free Code Camp ^^<br>
+// Just trying to learn some basic coding, started with <a href="https://www.freecodecamp.org/" target="_blank" style="color: MidnightBlue">FreeCodeCamp</a> ^^<br>
 <a href="https://mcjoules.github.io/html-learning" style="color: DarkSeaGreen;">Main Page</a>;<br>
 <a href="https://mcjoules.github.io/html-learning/web-build-project/htmlbasic.html" target="_blank" style="color: Teal;"> HTML Build Project</a>

 // I am trying to put what I have learnt into this little web build project, starting from basic HTML tags, elements and CSS attributes.
 I also put comments within my code to help me learn.
 Being able to see the <b>output</b> of my code and experience <b>progress</b> motivates me to continue to learn coding.
 A lot of my effort will be going into building my learning notes besides my project.
 Writing down notes help me tremendously in my learning.

-Credit to <a href="https://www.freecodecamp.org/" target="_blank" style="color: MidnightBlue">FreeCodeCamp<a>

 <br/>